N/A

 HEC Paris does not offer a GMAT waiver for the Master in Management (MiM) program.
 A management test is a mandatory part of the application.
 Applicants must submit one of the accepted tests as mentioned in the official HEC Paris guidelines.

-According to the latest official information from HEC Paris, the school accepts multiple management tests and does not prefer one test over another.
-All accepted tests are reviewed in the same way.
+According to the latest official information from HEC Paris, the school accepts multiple management tests and does not prefer one accepted test over another.

 Accepted Tests for HEC Paris MiM (Official)